-Ind vs SL 3rd Test: Sri Lanka dismantles India's hopes; match drawn
+Ind vs SL 3rd Test: Lanka vanishes India's hopes; match drawn

 New Delhi: The Sri Lankan batsmen accomplished an uphill task to keep India away from victory by playing out the entire fifth day of the third and final Test being played at the Feroz Shah Kotla ground here on Wednesday.